Barry Sherman: Litigation

 Apotex was much more likely than other Canadian companies to respond to adverse regulatory decisions by suing the government agencies involved.
 At the time of Sherman's death, the company had filed an estimated 1,200 cases against the government in Federal Court; a spokesman for Health Canada, named as a defendant in dozens of Apotex's suits, complained that the company's litigiousness had cost Canadian taxpayers millions of dollars in legal fees.
-"It was intimidating to come back from lunch and find an urgent memo on your desk saying you’ve got to get over to Federal Court because Sherman was at it again," recalled Michele Brill-Edwards, former Health Canada head of drug regulation.
+"It was intimidating to come back from lunch and find an urgent memo on your desk saying you've got to get over to Federal Court because Sherman was at it again," recalled Michele Brill-Edwards, former Health Canada head of drug regulation.
 "He quickly demonstrated that in fact you can bully the government and you can intimidate."
 One of Apotex's lawsuits, over the company's application to make a generic version of the antidepressant Trazodone, took thirty years until the Federal Court of Appeal ruled that the government had mishandled it.
 Sherman himself once told employees that Apotex was primarily a legal company that sold medications on the side.
 After his death, Maclean's wrote: "He was a billionaire driven to litigation less by money than something more primal: a sense of righteous certitude that propelled him to prevail at any cost."

 Competitors and regulators were not the only targets of Apotex's litigation.
 In the 1990s, following an extension of patents that made generic drugs less profitable to produce, the company began exploring making branded drugs of its own.
 One of them was deferiprone, a potential treatment for the blood disorder thalassemia.
 Trials were overseen by U of T hematologist Dr. Nancy Olivieri at The Hospital for Sick Children in Toronto.
 By 1998, Olivieri had serious concerns as to whether the drug was effective or safe, and broke a confidentiality agreement with Apotex to publish her findings.
-Apotex responded by attempting to damage her reputation and filing a lawsuit; U of T took the company's side rather than risk the loss of a $20 million donation for a planned research center and removed Olivireri from her position as head of a research program on hemoglobin disorders.
+Apotex responded by attempting to damage her reputation and filing a lawsuit; U of T took the company's side rather than risk the loss of a $20 million donation for a planned research center and removed Olivieri from her position as head of a research program on hemoglobin disorders.
 Eventually Olivieri regained her position after years of her own litigation; the incident helped inspire John le Carré's novel The Constant Gardener.